PugliaSOS/howsweather/README.md

 #### Scales

 _howsweather_ allows you to show temperatures in the three main scales.
-By default, it uses the Kelvin scale.
+By default, it uses your position in order to understand what scale use.

-You can change this behavior specifying a `scale` option in your configuration file, the two possible values are:
+You can change this behavior specifying a `scale` option in your configuration file, there are three possible values:

 - `C` for Celsius scale
 - `F` for Fahrenheit scale
+- `K` for Kelvin scale

 ### See weather stats